michalklempa/docker-nifi-registry/README.md

 Usually, one needs to have exacts same UID:GID on host machine as is used inside container.

 ### Running as root
-You may want to run the image under `root` user, for this purpose, use the images labeled `.default`:
+You may want to run the image under `root` user, for this purpose, use the images labeled `default`:
 ```
  docker run --name nifi-registry \
       -p 18080:18080 \